ika-musuko/security-blog-site/readme.md

 # CS 166 Security Blog Web Application

 This is a blog website made in Flask for CS 166 discussing and demonstrating various topics in Information Security
-I avoided using any SQL ORMs, rolled out my form verification, and handled sessions myself (as opposed to using a third-party session management library such as Flask-Login) as specified so I didn't have any unfair advantages against those using JSP and Apache.
+I avoided using any SQL ORMs, rolled out my own form verification, and handled sessions myself (as opposed to using a third-party session management library such as Flask-Login) as specified so I didn't have any unfair advantages against those using JSP and Apache.

 ## Software Stack